 The historic John Palmer House is a center-chimney cape and dates back to 1790.
 The vineyards were planted here in 1996 and they occupy only six of the 37 total property acreage.
 There are woods here and three ponds.
 The house and barn and other historic out-buildings really give this place a cool feel.

 We were greeted with open arms and escorted to the small tasting room – all of this is in a restored antique barn, mind you, but it’s very homey.
 There was no rush, despite the late hour.
 The owner, Diane Powell, was the happiest winery person we’ve met thus far.
-She gave us a large portion of walnut meats to cleanse our palates, which was great for me because Hoang is allergic to walnuts.
-Sucker.
+She gave us a large portion of walnut meat to cleanse our palates, which was great for me because Hoang is allergic to walnuts.

 We opened with the Chardonnay – which was light and buttery.
 Diane explained that her chard does not touch oak barrels because she hates oakey chards.
 Wonderful – NO ONE likes oak.
-Except Ed Hill.
-Heritage Trail actually grows all their grapes in the vineyard – I’ve learned this is no small feat with chardonnay grapes.
+Heritage Trail actually (supposedly) grows all their grapes in the vineyard – I’ve learned this is no small feat with chardonnay grapes.
 It’s also no small feat to make a chandelier out of condoms, but they’ve somehow pulled that off.

 We moved on to the Quinebaug White, a blend of Vignoles, Cayuga and Horizon.
 If you’ve not heard of Horizon, you’re not alone – Heritage got the last 300 vines from the NY research station!
 It grows very well in Connecticut.
 (I’m taking some of the impressive wine-speak from this website.
 We loved it and ended up buying a bottle later.
 And not just because CTMQ has visited the similarly named Quinebaug State Fish Hatchery either.